 Five years ago, the African Innovation Foundation (AIF) initiated the Innovation Prize for Africa (IPA) to support African innovators by unlocking their potential and catalyzing the African innovation spirit, promoting home-grown solutions for Africa’s prosperity.

 The sixth edition of the coveted IPA culminated with a bang in July as the AIF awarded three more African innovators for their incredible innovations.
 Out of the total of over 2500 applications, 10 nominees were selected, and from these Aly El-Shafei of Egypt emerged as the Grand Prize winner, with Philippa Ngaju Makobore of Uganda landing the Second Prize, and Dougbeh-Chris Nyan of Liberia winning the Special Prize for Social Impact.
-Each one of the seven remaining nominees also went home with US$ 5 000 voucher to be used to further develop their innovations.
+Each one of the seven remaining nominees also went home with a US$ 5 000 voucher to be used to further develop their innovations.
 Moreover, all nominees and winners will benefit from IPA post prize activities aiming at moving their innovations to the next level.

 Grand Prize Winner – $100,000